IamAmishaG/IamAmishaG/README.md

-# Welcome To my Profile
-## just testing

-- 👋 Hi, My name is Amisha Gathe
+# Hi👋 My name is Amisha Gathe
+## A budding data enthusiast

 - 👀 I'm interested in analysing and visualizing data.
 - 🌱 I’m currently working on Python, SQL and Tableau for understanding and uncovering insights from data.
 - 📫 How to reach me amishagathe411@gmail.com